<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ul>

-<p>There are lots of different types of accountancy services available, so take your time to understand exactly what sort of support you need, and <a href="https://thecheapaccountants.com/how-do-i-make-sure-my-accountant-is-qualified/" target="_blank">make sure your accountant is appropriately qualified</a>.</p>
+<p>There are lots of different types of accountancy services available, so take your time to understand exactly what sort of support you need, and <a href="https://thecheapaccountants.com/how-do-i-make-sure-my-accountant-is-qualified/" target="_blank" rel="noopener">make sure your accountant is appropriately qualified</a>.</p>

-<em>Find more help in our online accounting hub, and <a href="https://thecheapaccountants.com/help-guides-faqs/guide-finding-right-accountant/" target="_blank">learn more about how to find the right accountant</a> for your business.</em></p>
+<p><em>Find more help in our online accounting hub, and <a href="https://thecheapaccountants.com/help-guides-faqs/what-is-an-accountant/" target="_blank">learn more about how to find the right accountant</a> for your business.</em></p>

 <p>The post <a href="https://thecheapaccountants.com/sole-trader-need-accountant/">Do Sole Traders Need an Accountant?</a> appeared first on <a href="https://thecheapaccountants.com">The Cheap Accountants</a>.</p>